DIT113-V22/group-16/README.md

  ## How are we going to make it?
 During the making of the car mostly arduino and the SMCE-gd will be used.Because we are making an Android app so we will use the Android studio.For programming language, Java and C/C++ will be used to developed software for the project.
 The team will work with agile development methods.
+There will be weekly meetings where we discuss progress and the problems with the software.
+The problems we can not solve by our own will be adress to the TAs in weekly TA meetings

 ## Features of the App